Volikaris/csharpappsforstudies/README.md

 # csharpappsforstudies

 Those apps were made as a task in WPF we had to do.
 Made them in one day, hopefully - bugless.
+In each folder go to bin>debug> for an .exe file to preview the app.

 Zad 1.